Hiring with Intention: An Easier Approach to Finding the Right Talent

 They change the game.

-And companies known for hiring with clarity and consistency build stronger talent brands in competitive markets.
+And companies known for hiring with intention and consistency build stronger talent brands in competitive markets.

 Hiring is a Long-Term Strategy, Not a Quick Fix